Mass (Bernstein): Other major performances

-Ten years after staging the British Premiere, Roy Wales conducted the Australian premiere on April 11, 1986, in the Queensland Performing Arts Centre.
-Performed by The Brisbane Philharmonic Orchestra, Brisbane Chorale, Queensland Conservatorium Singers and with Jonathan Welch as the Celebrant, staged by Giuseppe Sorbello, and choreography by dance designer Ruth Gabriel, the performances were critically acclaimed.
+Ten years after staging the British premiere, Roy Wales conducted the Australian premiere on April 11, 1986, in the Queensland Performing Arts Centre.
+Performed by The Brisbane Philharmonic Orchestra, Brisbane Chorale, Queensland Conservatorium singers and with Jonathon Welch as the Celebrant, staged by Giuseppe Sorbello, and choreography by dance designer Ruth Gabriel, the performances were critically acclaimed.

 In 2000, Mass was staged and performed at the Vatican as part of the Jubilee 2000 celebrations of the Roman Catholic Church.
-Pope Paul John II attended that special event.
-The Celebrant was portrayed by Douglas Webster and the Boy Soprano role was split by identical twins Pascal Le Boeuf and Remy Le Boeuf.
+Pope John Paul II attended that special event.
+The Celebrant was portrayed by Douglas Webster and the boy soprano role was split by identical twins Pascal Le Boeuf and Remy Le Boeuf.

 On November 19, 2002, with the Collegiate Chorale and the Orchestra of St. Luke's staged a production in New York City with Robert Bass conducting.
-The Celebrant was portrayed by Douglas Webster and the Boy Soprano was sung by James Burnett Danner.
+The Celebrant was portrayed by Douglas Webster and the boy soprano was sung by James Burnett Danner.
 Soloists included Geoffrey Blaisdell, Peter Buchi, Charis Fliermans, D. Michael Heath, Jan Horvath, Andre McCormick, Warren Moore, Anika Noni Rose, Liz Queler, and Lori Rivera.
-Writing in the New York Times, Anthony Tommasini wrote: "In retrospect it's hard to understand the hostility the work provoked.
+Writing in The New York Times, Anthony Tommasini wrote: "In retrospect it's hard to understand the hostility the work provoked.
 Admittedly the text is glibly anti-establishment and often mawkish.
-But after 9/11, a line like Everyone who hates his brother is a murderer no longer seems such pap."
+But after 9/11, a line like 'Everyone who hates his brother is a murderer' no longer seems such pap."
 He praised some moments but faulted others for sounding like "a rush job".
 He praised the performance and concluded: "In many ways Mass is an earnest mess, but it got to this baby boomer.
 Here is Uncle Lenny trying to make sense of it all.
 You have to love the guy."

-The University of Illinois at Urbana-Champaign presented a gala production of Mass at the Krannert Center for the Performing Arts, with student performers from the theater and dance departments and School of Music, in October 2006 in honor of the College of Fine and Applied Arts' 75th anniversary.
+The University of Illinois Urbana-Champaign presented a gala production of Mass at the Krannert Center for the Performing Arts, with student performers from the theater and dance departments and School of Music, in October 2006 in honor of the College of Fine and Applied Arts' 75th anniversary.
 Ricardo Herrera sang the part of the Celebrant; the performance was directed by James Zager, choreographed by John Dayger, and conducted by Eduardo Diazmuñoz.
 Chester Alwes and Fred Stoltzfus prepared the chorus.